Our Team

 Laura Browne, PT, DPT, CMPT

-Laura completed her Bachelor of Science degree in Biology with a minor in Exercise Science at Seattle Pacific University in 2011, and her Doctor of Physical Therapy degree at Eastern Washington University in 2014.
+Laura completed her Bachelor of Science degree in Biology with a minor in Exercise Science at Seattle Pacific University in 2011, and earned her Doctor of Physical Therapy degree at Eastern Washington University in 2014.
 Her interest in the human body and biomechanics began in high school as she worked with physical therapists to overcome various sports injuries.
 She now enjoys developing individualized treatment programs, utilizing a combination of manual therapy techniques, exercise and patient education, to help her patients overcome their movement dysfunction.
-She has a passion for helping her patients develop personalized goals so they can return to pursuing the sports and activities of life they love.
-Laura played fast pitch softball and swam competitively growing up, so she now enjoys treating throwing and overhead athletes.
-While completing her DPT degree at EWU, Laura researched variation in acceleration of thoracic spinal manipulation.
-She has a passion for treating the spine, shoulder and other orthopedic injuries and is currently working on further developing her manual therapy skills.
-As a Seattle area native, Laura enjoys spending her free time hiking, backpacking, downhill skiing, swimming and running, as well as traveling internationally with her husband and exploring the outdoors with her family and dog, Zulu.
+She has a passion for helping her patients develop personalized goals so they can return to pursuing the sports and activities they love.
+Laura played fastpitch softball and swam competitively growing up, and now enjoys shoulder rehabilitation of throwing and overhead athletes in addition to her passion for treating the spine.
+While completing her DPT degree at EWU, Laura researched variation in acceleration of thoracic spinal manipulation and in 2020 she became a Certified Manual Physical Therapist through the North American Institute of Manual Therapy.
+As an Issaquah native, Laura enjoys spending her free time downhill skiing, hiking, cycling, running, swimming, traveling internationally with her husband and exploring the outdoors with her husband, sons and dog, Zulu.

 Kyle Mark, PT, DPT, OCS